Price of oil: Global oil prices: a chronology

 The 1980s oil glut was caused by non-OPEC countries—such as the United States and Britain—increasing their oil production, which resulted in a decrease in the price of oil in the early 1980s, according to The Economist.
 When OPEC changed their policy to increase oil supplies in 1985, "oil prices collapsed and remained low for almost two decades", according to a 2015 World Bank report.

 In 1983, the New York Mercantile Exchange (NYMEX) launched crude oil futures contracts, and the London-based International Petroleum Exchange (IPE)—acquired by Intercontinental Exchange (ICE) in 2005— launched theirs in June 1988.

 The price of oil reached a peak of c.
 US$65 during the 1990 Persian Gulf crisis and war.
 The 1990 oil price shock occurred in response to the Iraqi invasion of Kuwait, according to the Brookings Institution.

 There was a period of global recessions and the price of oil hit a low of c. $15 before it peaked at a high of $45 on 11 September 2001, the day of the September 11 attacks, only to drop again to a low of $26 on 8 May 2003.

 The price rose to $80 with the U.S.-led invasion of Iraq.

 There were major energy crises in the 2000s including the 2010s oil glut with changes in the world oil market.

 Starting in 1999, the price of oil rose significantly.
 It was explained by the rising oil demand in countries like China and India.
-A dramatic increase from US$50 in early 2007, to a peak of US$147 in July 2008, was followed by a decline to US$34 in December 2008, as the financial crisis of 2007–2008 took hold.
+A dramatic increase from US$50 in early 2007, to a peak of US$147 in July 2008, was followed by a decline to US$34 in December 2008, as the 2008 financial crisis took hold.

 By May 2008, The United States was consuming approximately 21 million bpd and importing about 14 million bpd—60% with OPEC supply 16% and Venezuela 10%.
-In the middle of the financial crisis of 2007–2008, the price of oil underwent a significant decrease after the record peak of US$147.27 it reached on 11 July 2008.
-On 23 December 2008, WTI crude oil spot price fell to US$30.28 a barrel, the lowest since the financial crisis of 2007–2008 began.
+During the 2008 financial crisis, the price of oil underwent a significant decrease after the record peak of US$147.27 it reached on 11 July 2008.
+On 23 December 2008, WTI crude oil spot price fell to US$30.28 a barrel, the lowest since the 2008 financial crisis began.
 The price sharply rebounded after the crisis and rose to US$82 a barrel in 2009.

 On 31 January 2011, the Brent price hit $100 a barrel briefly for the first time since October 2008, on concerns that the 2011 Egyptian protests would "lead to the closure of the Suez Canal and disrupt oil supplies".
 For about three and half years the price largely remained in the $90–$120 range.